peter88213/nvhelp-en/source/export_menu.rst

 With **Export >  XML data files**, you can create a set of XML files containing the project’s characters, locations, items, and plot lines with all their properties.
-These files can be used to transfer the characters, locations, items, and plot lines with plot points to another projects.
+These files can be used to transfer the elements to another projects.

 .. hint::
    To import XML data files from another project, use the **Import**